sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 05, 2020 there are:
+As of the latest CDC data release on July 06, 2020 there are:

-* 41,552 new cases
+* 53,991 new cases
-  + The state with the most cases is FL with 10,059
+  + The state with the most cases is CA with 16,809
-    - The county with the most cases is Maricopa County in AZ with 2,467 new cases
+    - The county with the most cases is Los Angeles County in CA with 8,903 new cases
-  + The record number of national cases per day is 55,505 on July 02, 2020
+  + The record number of national cases per day is 55,502 on July 02, 2020
-* 226 new deaths
+* 391 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 02, 2020 there are:
+Where I live, in Somerville, MA, as of July 06, 2020 there are:

 * 0 new cases
-* 31 cases in the last two weeks
+* 21 cases in the last two weeks
-  + Out of 998 cases overall
+  + Out of 999 cases overall
     - 31 Fatalities and
     - 923 Recoveries

 Consequently, in the United States, there are now:

-* 2,864,216 total cases
+* 2,918,437 total cases
-* 129,041 total deaths
+* 129,427 total deaths

-Globally, as of the latest WHO data release on July 06, 2020, there are:
+Globally, as of the latest WHO data release on July 07, 2020, there are:

-* 11,327,790 total cases
+* 11,500,302 total cases
-  + 202,545 today
+  + 172,512 today
-* 532,340 total deaths
+* 535,759 total deaths
-  + 4,134 today
+  + 3,419 today

 ## Overall Covid Cases In The USA